-Radios should always be programmed to switch to one of the owning agency's monitored talkgroups when an E-Button activates.
+Radios should always be programmed to switch to one of the owning agency's monitored talkgroups when an E-Button activates, this is often referred to as

+"Emergency Talkback Revert".
 This allows for immediate identification of the radio and determination of the individual assigned to it.
 Assistance can then be rendered, if necessary.
 Agencies can also elect to execute agreements with specific dispatch centers to monitor their alarms (see paragraph 3.3).
 A Dispatch Services Memorandum of Agreement can be obtained from the Operations Management Office (OMO) or from the ALMR web site on the forms page (https://alaskalandmobileradio.org/membership/forms/).